Cheboksary Dam

 The Cheboksary Dam (Чебоксарская ГЭС, Cheboksary GES) is a hydroelectric dam on the Volga river, the latest of the Volga-Kama Cascade of dams.

 Technical data

 Construction started in the USSR in 1968 and mostly completed by 1986.
-The complex consists of power plant built in dam 548 m long, concrete spillway dam 120 m long, earth fill dams with a total length of 3355 m, and a single-chamber two-lane lock.
+The complex consists of a power plant built on dam 548 m long, concrete spillway dam 120 m long, earth fill dams with a total length of 3355 m, and a single-chamber two-lane lock.
 The total water front length is 4480 m.
 Installed power is 1404 MW, designed average annual production is 3310 GWh, but actual annual production is 2100 GWh due to lowered reservoir level.
-Power house has 18 generator units with Kaplan turbines, each 78 MW at 12.4 m head.
+The power house has 18 generator units with Kaplan turbines, each 78 MW at 12.4 m head.
 The dam forms Cheboksary Reservoir with surface area of 2182 km².